RamandeepBambora/dev-apac.bambora.com/source/testing.md

 #Test Card Numbers

-Genuine card information cannot be used in test mode.
+Genuine card information cannot be used in demo mode.
 Instead, use any of the following test cards to create a payments.
 ##Approved and Declined Response

 The following card numbers can be used to generate either approved or declined test transactions.